Cross ratios, translation lengths and maximal representations: Maximal representations, strict cross ratios and well-displacing

-In this section we explain how the generalized cross ratio functions defined above can be used to associate with any maximal representation into a Hermitian group of tube type a strict cross ratio in the sense of \cite{Lab05}.
-We then prove that all strict cross ratios are equivalent in a sense made precise in Proposition \ref{PropLab}.
-The latter result is essentially contained, but not stated in \cite{Lab05}, where it is presented in the context of a more general theory of adapted flows.
-The proof we give here avoids this machinery and tries to be more elementary.
+Let $\varrho:\Gamma \rightarrow G$ a maximal representation into a Hermitian group of tube type.
+In this section we explain how the generalized cross ratio functions defined above can be used to associate with $\varrho$ a strict cross ratio on the circle in the sense of Labourie \cite{Lab05}.
+We then combine our estimates for the translation lengths with Labourie's equivalence theorem for strict cross ratios (or rather a version thereof, as given in Appendix \ref{AppLabourie}) in order to derive the well-displacing property for maximal representations.
+We then deduce the corollaries given in the introduction.